 For the study, researchers followed 32,925 women from the Nurses’ Health Study; 53,852 women from the Nurses’ Health Study II, and 17,104 men from the Health Professionals Follow-Up Study.
-None had high blood pressure, diabetes, cardiovascular disease and cancer at the start.
+None had high blood pressure, diabetes, cardiovascular disease or cancer at the start.

 Over the next 12 to 16 years, 37,123 of the participants developed high blood pressure.

-Among those who reported eating at least two servings of red meat, chicken or fish a week, the risk of developing high blood pressure was 17 percent higher in people who grilled, broiled, or roasted the meat more than 15 times per month compared to people who used those high-temp cooking techniques less than four times a month.
+Among those who reported eating at least two servings of red meat, chicken or fish a week, the risk of developing high blood pressure was 17 percent higher in people who grilled, broiled or roasted the meat more than 15 times per month compared to people who used those high-temp cooking techniques less than four times a month.